vladimirnikolic1/Consequences./README.md

 # Consequences
 ![Image](documentation/image1.png)
-Consequences are unwanted or unpleasant effect.
-Also they are something that follows a cause as a result.
+Consequences are unwanted or unpleasant effects.
+Also they are something that follows a cause as a results.

 ## Variable Font Axe